 Malta is a small insular state found in the Mediterranean Sea, and the Southern part of Europe, and often the choice of businessmen who want to take advantage of a diversified market and plenty of opportunities in matters of revenues.
 French entrepreneurs can relocate their companies to Malta in safe conditions, while seniors from France can enjoy an appealing retirement system with several benefits.
-Our immigration lawyers in Malta can offer legal advice and support for French people interested in relocating to Malta.
+Our immigration lawyers in Malta can offer legal advice and support for French people interested in how to immigrate to Malta.
 They can also help you obtain the residence permit in Malta by guiding you throughout the entire process.

 Do I need a visa for Malta as a French citizen?

 No, there is no need to apply for a Maltese visa, as both countries are part of the European Union.
 However, if you want to move to Malta from France, you should pay attention to the application for permanent residence in Malta and prepare your arrival in time.
 Our Maltese immigration lawyers can give full support for obtaining the temporary or permanent residence permit in Malta.
+We can also offer detailed information about how to immigrate to Malta.

 How do I obtain the residence permit in Malta?